 (13) The vocational rehabilitation administrator, as

-defined in Section 1b of the Disabled Persons Rehabilitation Act, who shall serve as an ex officio, nonvoting member.
+defined in Section 1b of the Rehabilitation of Persons with Disabilities Act, who shall serve as an ex officio, nonvoting member.

 The Council shall select a Chairperson.